-Citizen Jane Institute at Stephens College is a midwestern partner in the fight for gender equality in the television and filmmaking industry.
+Citizen Jane Institute at Stephens College in Columbia, Missouri is a midwestern partner in the fight for gender equality in the television and filmmaking industry.
 It includes a lecture series that dates back to 2006, a filmmaking camp for girls and an internationally known four-day film festival held every fall.

 Actually, Citizen Jane Film Festival is more than a film fest.
 It’s an artist’s retreat, a holistic experience designed to entertain, enlighten and energize audiences into action and encourage, engage and embolden filmmakers into continuing to ensure that women’s stories are told.

 The festival screens narrative, documentary and short films, hosting panel discussions with the filmmakers.
 It begins with the Citizen Jane Summit, an afternoon discussion that allows industry experts and a public audience to brainstorm ways to better support female filmmakers through crowd funding, mentoring and activism.

 The fest is a mix of experienced professionals, up-and-coming talent and beginning filmmakers who are forgoing expectations and testing social norms.
 They come in person to discuss their films and help strengthen the community of female filmmakers.

 CJFF also hosts an opening reception, dance performances, interactive skits, a dance party, Sunday morning brunch and an afternoon film school for those wanting to know more about the industry.